Dividend stripping: Tax avoidance

 The tax treatment for each party in an exercise like this will vary from country to country.
 The operation may well be caught at some point by tax laws, and/or provide no benefit.

+Cum-Ex and Cum-Cum Trading

+Cum-ex and cum-cum trading are two forms of dividend stripping that involve specific arrangements around dividend payment dates to exploit rules governing dividend withholding tax(WHT).
+Both names derive from Latin, where cum means 'with' and ex means 'without' (referring to the dividend).